Frequently Asked Questions

 Do you have a petition for [topic]?

 See the petition page for a petition search and list of trending petitions.
-If you don’t find one you like, remember they are all written by users.
-Write a letter and turn it into a petition when prompted, or use my petition keyword to turn your last letter into a petition.
+If you don’t find one you like, remember they are all written by users, not us, and you can Write anything you want.

 How do I start a petition?

-See our petition guide or our guide for organizers to learn more about creating and growing successful campaigns.
+See our petition guide for more instructions or our guide for organizers to learn more about growing successful campaigns.

 I changed my mind.
 I don’t want to send my letter.